ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * It MUST support the parameters 'ace_groupcomm_profile', 'exp', and 'group_policies', which are defined in {{Section 8 of RFC9594}}.

-   This is consistent with what is defined in {{Section 8 of RFC9594}} for the Key Distribution Center, of which the Group Manager defined in {{I-D.ietf-ace-key-groupcomm-oscore}} is a specific instance.
+   This is consistent with what is defined in {{Section 8 of RFC9594}} for the Key Distribution Center (KDC), of which the Group Manager defined in {{I-D.ietf-ace-key-groupcomm-oscore}} is a specific instance.

-* It MUST support all the parameters listed in {{tab-ACE-Groupcomm-Parameters}}, with the exception of the 'app_groups_diff' parameter, which MUST be supported only if the Group Manager supports the selective update of a group configuration (see {{configuration-resource-patch}}).
+* It MUST support all the parameters listed in {{tab-ACE-Groupcomm-Parameters}}, with the exception of the 'app_groups_diff' parameter that MUST be supported only if the Group Manager supports the selective update of a group configuration (see {{configuration-resource-patch}}).

 The following holds for an Administrator.